Strata pet bylaws

 - require pets to be registered with the strata council

 Pet bylaws banning or limiting the number or type of pets cannot apply to certified guide or service dogs.
+Under B.C.'s Human Rights legislation strata corporations have a duty to accommodate designated classes of people including, people with disabilities who require service or companion animals.

 Many strata corporations use the Standard Bylaws issued by the provincial government.
 Standard Bylaw 3(4) provides that an owner, tenant or occupant must not keep any pets on a strata lot other than one or more of the following: